-Mrs. Spaulding feels that TCC is striving to attain high standards, and that although the school is still in the process of getting its feet on the ground, it is "doing well and is going to be a good school."
-When asked if she would make the choice again to attend TCC, if she had it to do over, her reply was an emphatic "yes."
+MRS. MARY ANN WEST

+Lucky Move Takes 'Mom' to TCC

+simply by reading about them in

+the library or correspondence

+striving to attain high standards,

+and that although the school is still

+in the process of getting its feet

+on the ground, it is "doing well

+and is going to be a good school."

+When asked if she would make the

+choice again to attend TCC, if she

+had it to do over, her reply was

-GOING TO CLASSES with many people fresh from high school has not proven to be hard for Mrs. Spaulding.
-Like many of the other adults attending TCC, she is, according to her classmates, a "regular student" who is easy to meet and talk to.
+GOING TO CLASSES with many

+people fresh from high school has

+not proven to be hard for Mrs.

+Spaulding.
+Like many of the other

+adults attending TCC, she is, according to her classmates, a

-The family, too, is in favor of Mom's having an education, but as one of the men in the family voiced, "The only trouble is that between school and housework, as well as church functions, there never seem to be any homemade cookies around the house any
+"regular student" who is easy to

+The family, too, is in favor of

+Mom's having an education, but

+as one of the men in the family

+voiced, "The only trouble is that

+between school and housework, as

+well as church functions, there

+never seem to be any homemade

+cookies around the house any

+an emphatic "yes."

+meet and talk to.